How to Learn Stock Market Trading?

 The terms "stock market" and "share market" are often used interchangeably, but there’s a subtle difference.
 A share market refers specifically to trading shares, while a stock market encompasses a broader range of financial instruments, including bonds, mutual funds, derivatives and other tradable financial instruments.

-Both are platforms having an exchange where buyers and sellers exchange ownership stakes in companies.
+Both platforms feature an exchange where buyers and sellers trade ownership stakes in companies.

 How Does the Stock Market Work?